The Seychelles Broadcasting Corporation (SBC) is the National Public Broadcaster of the Republic of Seychelles.

 SBC3 is primarily a special events channel which broadcasts live events such as press conferences.
 It also carries reruns of other live content aired originally on SBC1 and SBC2.

-We will also broadcast free-to-view international television services on our DTT platform, namely; Al Jazeerah, DW, TV5 Monde, TiVi5, TV5 Lifestyle, CGTN NEWS, CGTN Français, Russia Today and France 24.
+We also broadcast free-to-view international television services on our DTT platform, namely; Al Jazeera, Deutsche Welle, TV5 Monde Afrique, TiVi5, TV5 Lifestyle, CGTN NEWS, CGTN Français, and France 24.

 The SBC also has the responsibility of relaying 2 international radio stations namely Radio France International (RFI) and British Broadcasting Corporation (BBC World Service) on FM.